jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 {% include widgets/youtube.html id="BqoC9S09zLo" %}

-If you’re on the taller side (i.e. 6’8” or above), you might want to make yourself look a little shorter by doing the opposite of what Brock recommends in the video: wear pants and shirts that contrast each other strongly, or wear bigger patterns.
+If you’re on the taller side (i.e. 6’8” or above), you might want to make yourself look a little shorter by doing the opposite of what Brock recommends in the video: wear pants and shirts that contrast each other strongly or wear bigger patterns.

 ### What clothes to wear